Morveus/myndir/README.md

 Then a script picks the folder up, spins up a pod on my Kubernetes cluster and creates a DNS entry: "trees.mydomain.com", effectively creating a quick gallery in real time from RAW pictures, as long as I have Internet connectivity where I'm shooting.

 This project is the "gallery container" part, and will work for any JPEG, PNGs... you throw at it.
+The RAW processing part is not covered here, as it's manufacturer-dependant.

 # Why another gallery project
 I was looking for a very simple an lightweight photo gallery matching those criteria: